Dharmin028/FIR_Section_Predictor/README.md

 3. Click on **Predict** to get the suggested legal sections.
 4. Review the predictions and use them for legal reference.

+## Deployment

+The project is deployed on Streamlit Cloud.
+You can access it here: https://firfirsectionpredictor-fxu9wbfgrqufbvb8yunhkb.streamlit.app/